alexch/codelikethis/public/lessons/learn_to_code_with_javascript/numbers.md

 # Parentheses Are Free

-When in doubt, use parentheses!
+> When in doubt, use parentheses!

+(or, when there's any doubt, make your assumptions explicit)

 # LAB: one nation, divisible